ArbeitsgruppeTobiasHarks/sbta/README.md

 ## Getting Started

 These instructions assume GNU/Linux as operating system.
-If compiled under Windows, the Rust binary also works on Windows; however, the steps of the included shell script `experiment.sh` (see next section) need to be executed manually.
+If compiled under Windows, the Rust binary should also work on Windows; however, the steps of the included shell script `experiment.sh` (see next section) need to be executed manually.
-Please make sure to have the following tools installed:
-* sqlite3, for accessing the generated sqlite files
-* jq, for accessing JSON files

 To get started, please install the Rust toolchain by installing [rustup](https://www.rust-lang.org/tools/install).
 As our source code uses some experimental features of Rust, please use the nightly distribution of the Rust toolchain by running: